 Identifying early structural decline from local threats including the Goldspotted Oak Borer (GSOB) and Polyphagous Shot Hole Borer (PSHB) — pests that can compromise structural integrity well before visible failure signs appear.

-— Daniel Arrellanes, owner of ArborSolutions, ISA #WE 9985-A · TRAQEvery assessment follows the ISA TRAQ methodology — the same framework used by municipalities, utilities, and insurance carriers to make defensible risk decisions.¹ Governing standards: ANSI A300 Part 9.³
+— Daniel Arrellanes, owner of ArborSolutions, ISA #WE-9985A · TRAQTree risk assessments are prepared using ISA TRAQ methodology, a recognized framework used by arborists, municipalities, utilities, insurers, and property decision-makers to organize tree risk information.¹ Governing standards: ANSI A300 Part 9.³

 Systematic evaluation of tree structure, root zone, crown, and attachment points.
 Ground-level and aerial assessment as conditions allow.